Connect Your Security Tools to Simplify Endpoint Security Management

 Key Takeaways

-• Centralized security management means continuous control, not just a dashboard.
+- Centralized security management delivers continuous control, not merely a dashboard

-• Security stack optimization turns security into repeatable workflows.
+- Security stack optimization transforms security into repeatable workflows

-• Zip keeps Jamf, Intune, EDR, and identity in sync to reduce busywork and surface drift early.
+- Zip maintains synchronization across Jamf, Intune, EDR, and identity systems to reduce manual work and surface drift promptly

 Why Disconnected Tools Make Tool Sprawl Worse

-• Compliance evidence: the artifacts you need for audits and customer questionnaires
+- Compliance evidence collection for audits and questionnaires

 What Centralized Security Management Means